ifellows/salt/salt_website/src/content/docs/reference/troubleshooting.md

 **Solutions**:
 1. Ensure the scanner is connected before opening the SALT app.
 Connect, then reopen the app.
-2. Check that a USB OTG adapter is being used — the SecuGen HU20-A connects via USB-A, which requires an OTG adapter on most modern tablets.
+2. Check that a USB OTG adapter is being used, the SecuGen HU20-A connects via USB-A, which requires an OTG adapter on most modern tablets.
 3. When Android asks "Allow SALT to access the USB device?", tap **OK**.
 If you missed this prompt, disconnect and reconnect the scanner.
 4. Go to **Developer Settings** on the tablet and check that no USB permission errors appear in the log.
 5. Try a different USB OTG cable or adapter.